r2devops/hub/docs/create-update-job.md

 * If it is not, the following points should be considered to choose an image:
     * The image must be versioned and not only with `latest` tag. ==If image isn't versioned: it's not usable for your job==.
-    * It should be actively maintained, with frequent updates, and contains recent versions.
+    * It should be actively maintained, with frequent updates, and should contain recent versions.
     * The image should be small, containing only required tools.
     * The image should be efficient to run the job.
-    * A large usage of the image can be a good indicator but be aware, it doesn't guarantee the quality neither the security of the image.
+    * A large usage of the image can be a good indicator, but be aware, it doesn't guarantee the quality neither the security of the image.

 #### 📦 Artifacts